Login or Register for FREE!

 When the receiving station detects an error, it automatically sends a repeat request to the sending station.

 It has nothing to do with encryption (which would be illegal except for sending commands to a satellite), or video signals, or data compression.
-Indeed, it takes a long time to have the receiving station send a repeat request and to then re-transmit the message, or portion of the message.

-Last edited by happyday_kt.
+Last edited by jamjomjim.
 Register to edit

 Tags: digital modes arrl chapter 5 arrl module 12